Carbon Dioxide, Bicarbonate and Carbonate Ions in Aqueous Solutions at Deep Earth Conditions: Introduction

+FPMD describes accurately the properties of water and ice at high pressure \cite{Schwegler:2000jt,Schwegler:2001ja,Schwegler2008,Goldman:2009kb,Pan:2013kb,Rozsa:2018kv} and it has been employed in the past to study the solvation structure of various aqueous species \cite{Tuckerman2002}, from monoatomic anions and cations,\cite{Todorova2008, Gaiduk2017, Pham2016} to complex molecules of biological importance.\cite{Gaigeot2003} FPMD is particularly useful to study reactions in solutions and at conditions at the limit of experimental possibilities, not only at high pressure and temperature but also in the presence of strong static electric field.\cite{Pietrucci:2015jq,Cassone2019} Specifically relevant to the present study, FPMD has already been used to resolve the solvation shell of carbon dioxide and the conversion of \COO \ into bicarbonate in high-pH environment,\cite{Leung2007, Zukowski2017} showing that this computational technique is able to quantitatively predict free energies of reaction as well as reaction barriers, provided that suitable correction terms are calculated from higher-level gas phase quantum chemical calculations.\cite{Grifoni:2019eu} Using parameter-free FPMD simulations a pioneering work by Pan and Galli\cite{Pan:2016gb} showed that, contrary to conventional models, at Upper Mantle conditions (1000 K and 11 GPa) \COO \ is not the major carbon species, but it transforms into \COOO \ and \HCOOO.
+Intermediate pressures, corresponding to the boundary between the Lithosphere and the Upper Mantle were studied to unravel the abundant occurrence of \HHCOOO.
+However, a systematic study of the carbon species in water-rich fluids at these conditions is still lacking, and the effects of the acidity of the solutions remain largely unexplored.
 In this work, we perform extensive FPMD simulations to investigate the properties of dissolved carbon in geological fluids at the deep crust and upper Mantle conditions as a function of temperature, pressure and acidity (Figure~\ref{fgr:Fig1}).
 To set different pH conditions we performed simulations of $\sim$1 molar solutions with different initial conditions, namely 2Na$^+ +$\COOO, Na$^++$\HCOOO \ and \COO.
 Low-temperature simulations shed light on the solvation shell of the three carbon species as a function of pressure.
 At temperatures at and above 1000 K the carbon species are highly reactive and FPMD simulations allow us to map the average composition of the solutions at both acidic and basic conditions as a function of pressure and temperature.
 Furthermore, we obtain direct insight into the hydration and dehydration reaction pathways of carbon solutes, without the bias of either {\it a priori} assumptions or the choice of specific reaction coordinates.